+For mild eye ptosis, the surgeon can fixate a Levator application to correct the drooping eyelid.
 For severe ptosis, the surgeon will use the frontalis muscle flap from the patient’s forehead and fixate a tarsal plate to make the eye more open.

 Lower Eyelid Surgery (Lower Blepharoplasty)

 Transconjunctival Lower Eyelid Surgery This is suitable for a patient who has eye bags but still has good skin elasticity.
 The surgeon will remove the excess fat through an incision in the conjunctiva and close the incision with dissolvable stitches.

-Transcutaneous Lower Eyelid Surgery This technique is typically performed on patients with sagging skin, bags, or wrinkles due to a lack of skin elasticity.
+Transcutaneous Lower Eyelid Surgery This technique is typically performed on patients with loose skin, bags, or wrinkles due to a lack of skin elasticity.
 The surgeon will make an incision just below the lower eyelash.
 This incision will allow the surgeon to access and remove excess fat under the skin.

 This cosmetic procedure reduces the patient’s “Mongolian fold,” which is the skin of the upper eyelids that covers the inner corner of the eyes.
 During this procedure, the surgeon would make a small incision on the inner corner of the eyes to improve its shape.